Range Rover Sport review - Engines, performance and drive

 The natural abilities of the Range Rover Sport are clear from the off.
 Although the steering is a bit light, it’s also extremely accurate and crisp, making it easy to drive this big machine both in town and on twisting B-roads.
 The balance is spot on, it never feels top-heavy or vague, and generally has control and composure that would amaze those who dismiss it as a big, heavy 4x4.

-All Range Rover Sports come as standard with height-adjustable standard air suspension and Land Rover Adaptive Dynamics.
-This system adjusts the suspension and electronic controls to road conditions, and it includes a Dynamic mode that impressively minimises body roll and maximises grip.
+All Range Rover Sports come as standard with height-adjustable standard air-suspension and Land Rover Adaptive Dynamics.
+This system adjusts the suspension and electronic controls to suit the road conditions, and it includes a Dynamic mode that impressively minimises body roll and maximises grip.
 Sure, the ride becomes knobblier as a result, but it’s beautifully accomplished in regular mode, with peerless body control, ample absorbency and terrific stability.
 Dynamically, the Range Rover Sport is little short of superb.

 More reviews for Sport SUV